 Michigan notaries cannot make a statement on a copy of a document that it is a true copy of the original document.
 The notary can only acknowledge the signature of the person making the original or true copy statement on the document.
 In Michigan, only the issuer or holder of the document can certify to the authenticity of a document and that it is an original or true copy.

 Section 4: Fee Deposits

-If a request for public records is from a person who has not paid the Township in full for copies of public records made in fulfillment of a previously granted written request, the FOIA Coordinator will require a deposit of 100% of the estimated processing fee before beginning to search for a public record for any subsequent written request by that person when all of the following conditions exist:
+If the Township receives a request from a person who has not paid the Township for copies of public records made in fulfillment of a previously granted written request, the Township will require a deposit of 100% of the estimated processing fee before it begins to search for the public record for any subsequent written request when all the following conditions exist:

 - The final fee for the prior written request is not more than 105% of the estimated fee;

 - The public records made available contained the information sought in the prior written request and remain in the Township's possession;

 - The public records were made available to the individual, subject to payment, within the time frame estimated by the Township to provide the records;

 - Ninety (90) days have passed since the FOIA Coordinator notified the individual in writing that the public records were available for pickup or mailing;